 Every year, when the open enrollment period is about to begin, companies need to be ready to present employees with all of the available benefit options.
 HR professionals should be prepared to elaborate on options and explain them using relatable terminology.
 So how can your team ensure a smooth open enrollment season?
 Let’s make it clear.

-Communicate More and Educate
+Communicate More Effectively

-Patience is your friend.
-Even if you think that you’ve given your best presentation, there is always an employee who is “just curious” about what open enrollment is.
-Think outside the box to deliver the information to your staff.
-Use as many channels as possible.
+So think outside the box to deliver the information to your staff and use as many channels as possible.
 Send emails, message in chats, share educational materials on your social networks, print benefits guides and send mailers, and post bulletins.
 You need to make sure that your employees understand their choices.
 Consider using real-life examples so your employees can relate to the ways they can utilize these benefits.

 Establish Clear Deadlines